griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 <img width="589" height="680" alt="Example Mock FDA Metrics" src="https://github.com/user-attachments/assets/dcdad32c-aede-4a8f-8517-d272dace263b" />

 >[!WARNING]
-> Although the script is called `get_FDA_thresholds.py` These are not approved or verified metrics.
+> Although the script is called `get_FDA_thresholds.py`, these are not FDA approved or verified metrics.
->These are strigent thresholds which we use to verify the quality of the data.
+>These are stringent thresholds which we use to verify the quality of the data.

 #### Generating a Table to summarize HLA predictions